nionis/solidity-dkim/README.md

 $ npm run dev
 ```

+## Next steps

+- The goal of this project is to provide the necessary primitives for DKIM verification in an unopinioned way.
+This is why we only verify what is required and we don't perform any parsing on-chain.
+The next step is to build a `login` method within `Service.sol` that parses a given `body` and performs a "login".

 ## Contributions to open-sourced projects

 - [node-dkim](https://github.com/jhermsmeier/node-dkim) is used by `parse-email`, we helped improve `node-dkim` by fixing a [header canonicalization bug](https://github.com/jhermsmeier/node-dkim/pull/13)